yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 the received pinning ticket.
 Otherwise, the client computes the pinning secret and SHOULD cache the pinning secret and the pinning ticket for the duration indicated by the pinning ticket lifetime.
-The client can clean up the cached values at the end of the indicated lifetime.
+The client SHOULD clean up the cached values at the end of the indicated lifetime.

 ## Subsequent Connections